gardener/landscapercli/README.md

 # Landscaper CLI

-**Under Construction**

-The landscaper uses custom resources like Installations, Executions, DeployItems, DataObjects, Targets.
-These resources can simply be accessed using `kubectl`.
+The Landscaper CLI tool supports users to interact with [Landscaper](https://github.com/gardener/landscaper) installations and their custom resources like Installations, Executions, DeployItems, DataObjects, Targets etc. These resources can simply be accessed using `kubectl`.

 The landscaper also interacts with resources that are not stored in a cluster.